zaibazhar/advanceSCSS/SCSS.md

 }
 ```

-In cases where a lot of the arguments are just for overriding specific style properties, however, the "content block overrides -pattern" may work a lot better (see below).
+However, in cases where a lot of the arguments are just for overriding specific CSS properties (such as `top-padding`, `bottom-padding` and so on), the "content block overrides -pattern" is likely a better fit (see below).

 ## Variable arguments for functions/mixins